union-fashion/home/governance/index.md

 ## LIcense
 This aspect of governance is designed to evaluate the licensing, or lack of licensing that exists around each API.
 Making sure the API, and other aspects of operations are properly licensed for consumption by partner or 3rd party developers.
 Making sure that all APIs are legally protected, and reflect our wider API operational strategy.

- - Is there a license for the API?? - undefined
+ - Is there a license for the API??
  - How many road map entries are there?
-(COMING SOON) Copy - undefined
+(COMING SOON) Copy